-Having top surgery soon?
-Check out this list of essential supplies for FTM top surgery.
+Having FTM Top Surgery soon?
+Check out this list of essential post-op supplies.
+Here’s what I needed:

 - Oversized button up shirts (I got mine at our local Free Store.)